(minimum time that should be allowed = 60 days for hourly positions, 90 for professional, 120 for administrative)

 - A job description is developed and/or reviewed for accuracy, completeness, and required qualifications.
 Federal, state, and occupational requirements, such as the minimum two years related work experience required of occupational faculty for Perkins funding, shall be included.

-- The classification subcommittee of the personnel committee shall review all new or substantially revised classified staff positions, and recommend a compensation grade to the administration.
+- Human resource staff shall review all new or substantially revised positions, evaluate whether exempt or non-exempt, and recommend a grade and compensation range.

 - The board of trustees approves funding for positions through the budgetary process.
-Positions already funded by the board require administrative authorization to fill.
+Positions for which funding is available require administrative authorization to fill.
 This authorization shall specify whether the position will be filled as full or part-time, exempt or non-exempt, and the authorized compensation grade, and may limit the initial compensation offer.

 - Positions posted internally only are displayed for a minimum of five working days.
-Positions in grade 3 or less which are advertised externally require a minimum of two weeks in area media.
-Three to four weeks is the minimum for postings of positions for which the expertise pool would draw from a larger area.
-Posting media are selected to obtain sufficient exposure to ensure an applicant pool with appropriate skill sets, and an opportunity for interested minority candidates to be made aware of employment opportunities at Kirtland.
+Posting media and duration of postings are selected to obtain sufficient exposure to ensure an applicant pool with appropriate skill sets, and an opportunity for interested minority candidates to be made aware of employment opportunities at Kirtland.

-- Determine Screening Committee, generally consisting at a minimum of the supervisor, a peer to the supervisor to provide an objective balance, a peer of the position knowledgeable of the requirements of the position, one or more internal “customers” (faculty, supervisors or other representatives of departments which work closely with the position to be filled), and the director of human resources.
+- Determine Screening Committee, preferably consisting of a minimum of the supervisor, a peer to the supervisor to provide an objective balance, a peer of the position knowledgeable of the requirements of the position, and one or more internal “customers” (faculty, supervisors or other representatives of departments which work closely with the position to be filled.
 If the position administrator is present, a peer administrator should also be present.
 Reasonable gender balance is desirable.
+Human resource staff will advise the committee on effective interview techniques, unlawful questioning, and may assist in the interview upon request.

-- Applications are reviewed for skills and attributes appropriate to the position.
-The three to five applicants appearing most qualified are selected for at least the initial round of interviews.
+- Applications are reviewed for skills and attributes required for and appropriate to the position.
+The three to five applicants who possess required credentials and who otherwise appearing most qualified are selected for at least the initial round of interviews.
 If the applicant pool is deemed inadequate, it may be necessary to extend and broaden the posting coverage.
 Review of compensation levels may also be required.

 - Schedule interviews, reserve room, arrange for any required equipment, contact selected candidates and ensure they know when and where to appear and what are general expectations.

-- Conduct interviews, make decision on best candidate (see # 9).
+- Conduct interviews, make a decision on the best candidate (see # 10).
 Internal and minority candidates receive preference providing they are equal in overall qualifications to other candidates.

 - When a candidate is recommended for hire after interviews are completed, conduct credentials verification and reference checks.
 If a degree is required, an official transcript must be obtained for the personnel file prior to the official start date.
 If proof of licensure is required, as for certain occupational faculty under the requirements for Perkins funding, a copy of the current license must be obtained prior to the official start date.